Four (2012 film)

-Four is a 2012 American independent feature film written and directed by Joshua Sanchez.
-It is based on the 1998 play of the same name by Christopher Shinn.
-The film stars Wendell Pierce, Emory Cohen, Aja Naomi King and E.J.
-Bonilla.
-The film premiered at the 2012 Los Angeles Film Festival where its ensemble cast won the top acting award.
-E.J.
-Bonilla received an Imagen Award nomination for his performance and Wendell Pierce received an Independent Spirit Award nomination for his performance.
+Four is a 2012 American romantic drama film written and directed by Joshua Sanchez (in his feature directorial debut), based on the play of the same name by Christopher Shinn.
+It stars Wendell Pierce (who also produced), Emory Cohen, Aja Naomi King, and E. J. Bonilla.
+It revolves around two couples struggling with their desires and demons on the night of the Fourth of July.